filipecalegario/awesome-generative-ai/README.md

 # Multimodal

+* [[2406.09403] Visual Sketchpad: Sketching as a Visual Chain of Thought for Multimodal Language Models](https://arxiv.org/abs/2406.09403)
 * [BradyFU/Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models): Latest Papers and Datasets on Multimodal Large Language Models, and Their Evaluation.
 * [NExT-Chat: An LMM for Chat, Detection and Segmentation](https://huggingface.co/papers/2311.04498)
 * [roboflow/awesome-openai-vision-api-experiments](https://github.com/roboflow/awesome-openai-vision-api-experiments): Examples showing how to use the OpenAI vision API to run inference on images, video files and webcam streams